TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Copyright (c) 2009, The Daily Caller, Inc.

-Ask Matt Labash: Hurricane Sandy lifestyle adjustments 2:19 AM 11/01/2012 On hating Nate Silver 1:59 PM 10/31/2012 What’s Chris Christie up to?
-9:57 AM 10/31/2012 The reverend who gave Obama’s inaugural benediction thinks all white people are going to Hell 6:39 PM 10/31/2012 Biden: “As they say in my business, I’m gonna give you the whole load today” 2:26 PM 10/31/2012 Is welfare Romney’s clincher?
-6:16 AM 10/31/2012 The Birth Certificate 4-Step 5:13 PM 10/30/2012 Leaders with Ginni Thomas: Filmmaker Curtis Bowers 9:45 PM 10/28/2012 Why does the left attract more young people? \[VIDEO\] 8:50 PM 10/27/2012 First world problems: Hurricane Sandy edition \[SLIDESHOW\] 2:27 AM 11/01/2012 ‘Eli Manning looking at things’ goes viral \[SLIDESHOW\] 6:06 PM 10/31/2012 25 wild pumpkin carvings \[SLIDESHOW\] 4:37 PM 10/31/2012 50 of the sluttiest possible Halloween costumes \[SLIDESHOW\] 4:07 PM 10/30/2012 See More Romney is what the country needs now 7:33 PM 10/31/2012 Why don’t white liberals vote for black politicians?
+A history of hugs: Chris Christie gives future GOP rivals fodder 2:04 PM 11/01/2012 Conspiracy theory: The Minnesota Timberwolves are racist 9:07 AM 11/01/2012 Obama admits he’s a failure, but it’s cool because, y’know 3:09 PM 11/01/2012 Benghazi was not unexpected, nor caused by a YouTube video, and the State Department has known all along 12:42 PM 11/01/2012 A new theory of BLS skew 6:48 AM 11/02/2012 Plenty of time left 5:35 AM 11/02/2012 Ask Matt Labash: Hurricane Sandy lifestyle adjustments 2:19 AM 11/01/2012 Leaders with Ginni Thomas: Filmmaker Curtis Bowers 9:45 PM 10/28/2012 Why does the left attract more young people? \[VIDEO\] 8:50 PM 10/27/2012 First world problems: Hurricane Sandy edition \[SLIDESHOW\] 2:27 AM 11/01/2012 EXCLUSIVE: Cast list leaked for Superstorm Sandy made-for-TV movie 2:25 AM 11/01/2012 ‘Eli Manning looking at things’ goes viral \[SLIDESHOW\] 6:06 PM 10/31/2012 25 wild pumpkin carvings \[SLIDESHOW\] 4:37 PM 10/31/2012 See More Romney is what the country needs now 7:33 PM 10/31/2012 Why don’t white liberals vote for black politicians?
 6:25 PM 10/24/2012 Videos Contests Sections

 *   2012 Elections
 *   Politics